jerewill-cisco/intersight-splunk-addon/README.md

 ## A note about aaaAuditRecords

 The default maximum size for an event in splunk is 10KB.
-It is possible (even likley) that you will have aaaAuditRecords that exceed this size.
+It is possible (even likely) that you will have aaaAuditRecords that exceed this size.
 While it is possible to increase this value so that Splunk can ingest these very large events, a look at the data indicates that the contents of the Results field was always the culprit and often not particularly useful in these large records.
 If the event is less than 10KB in size, it passes through to Splunk with the Results JSON structure intact.
 If the event would have exceeded 10k, the Results field is replaced with the value `TRUNCATED` so that the base audit log data is still available in Splunk and able to be extracted properly.
 Such truncated records can be found using the following search.

 `index=* sourcetype=cisco:intersight:aaaAuditRecords Request=TRUNCATED`